 Aside from knowing the legal amount of motorcycles that can park in a single parking spot, there are some other parking rules you should be aware of while you’re at it.

-Before taking up a normal parking spot, ride around the parking a lot a little bit to see if there are any designated parking spots for motorcycles.
+Before taking up a normal parking spot, ride around the parking lot a little bit to see if there are any designated parking spots for motorcycles.
 A lot of businesses have these and they’re usually right up by the entrance.
 Click here to see our full article on motorcycle parking etiquette.

 Related Questions

 How can you protect a motorcycle that is parked?
 There are several ways to protect a motorcycle from both the elements and from getting stolen while it’s parked.
-Such items include quality motorcycles covers, motorcycle locks that keep the motorcycle from moving, and motorcycle alarms that will make a loud sound when someone is messing with the bike.
+Such items include quality motorcycles covers, motorcycle locks that keep the motorcycle from moving, and motorcycle alarms that will make a loud sound when someone is messing with it.

 What should you do if your motorcycle is stolen?
 If your motorcycle is stolen, you should report it missing to the police, report it missing to your insurance company, look for it yourself, check online listings to see if someone is trying to sell it, and post pictures of it on social media.
 Click here to see my article for more info.